dumbPirate/student-registration/README.md

 This is an open source project which lets you create student management system in fast, clean, scalable manner and can be used for different types of registrations in any environment.

-## Introduction
-### Overview
-Registrations are vital part of every organization.
-This project focuses in student registration service which is helpful for students as well as departments.
-Each student is facilitated by the web portal that can create, modify and delete a user.

-### Purpose
-Purpose of this document is to define functional requirement for the development.
-It is intended to be complete specifications of the registration system and to help any organization maintain and manage its user’s personal data.

 ## Setup Environment